RadekKoubsky/elasticsearch-wildfly-log/README.md

 Current build was tested with Wildfly 8, Elasticsearch 1.6.0 and Kibana 4.1.1.

 This handler sends log records from Wildfly directly to Elasticsearch cluster.
-For vizualization of the log events, use Kibana tool.
+For visualization of the log events, use Kibana tool.

 * download Wildfly 8: http://wildfly.org/
 * download Elasticsearch 1.6.0: https://www.elastic.co/products/elasticsearch